e-dant/watcher/README.md

 An arbitrary path watcher.

-*Watcher* is:
+*Watcher* is primarily:

+- simple
-- highly-efficient
+- efficient
-- use-it-anywhere
+- dependency free
-- include-to-use
+- runnable anywhere
-- pass-it-anything
+- header only

 *Watcher* is extremely efficient.
 In most cases, even when scanning millions of paths, this library